 For visual interest or other reasons, some people may also want to mix in other non-native low-water demanding plant choices even though they do not have the same ecological value as native plants.
 For that reason, we feature a number of non-native waterwise selections on this site as well.
 However, we see native plants as the best “go to” for most landscape or garden choices!
 We encourage people to consider planting at least 50% of their landscape to native plants.
 See our Garden Designs section or visit our Waterwise Demonstration Garden in Montclair for plenty of inspiration.

 This very prostrate shrub grows 6-8 in. high and can quickly spread 12-15 ft. across and more.
 Its foliage is comprised of small medium green leaves, to 1 1/2 in. long, 1/8 in. wide with small teeth around leaf margins.
 Numerous white flowers occur in clusters along branches in early spring and intermittently throughout the year.

 This species is native to hot and dry interior plains of southern Australia.
-In Southern California, it has proven to be a successful ornamental ground cover for slopes, medians and understory plantings.
+In Southern California, it was used extensively on slopes, medians and understory plantings.
 It tolerates heat and frost, and can be sustained with low amounts of supplemental water.
-It needs room to spread, but can easily be clipped along walkways and borders to fit the shape of planting spaces.
-Its best performance occurs for 5-6 years before some plants may die.
+Plants are often short lived and decline after five years or so if myoporum thrips insects do not cause their decline first.
 The cultivar M. p.
 ‘Putah Creek’ has larger leaves that grow to 1 1/2 in. long.